Moving to Houston Guide

 What's the best Houston suburb for relocating families?

-Cypress, Katy, The Woodlands, Sugar Land, and Fulshear lead family relocation interest because of schools and master-planned amenities.
-Spring, Tomball, Pearland, and Richmond offer broader price ranges.
-The right answer depends on work location and school priority.
+Cypress, Katy, Sugar Land, Fulshear, and Memorial lead family relocation interest because of schools, commute access, and established amenities.
+Spring Branch and Tanglewood are stronger fits for physician or luxury buyers who want close-in access.
+Spring, Tomball, and Hockley offer broader price ranges.

 Will my out-of-state real estate agent represent me in Texas?